balsys/search_api_sort_priority/_documentation/USAGE.md

 This will create all the required fields and you are ready to go.

 #### 3: New weight field
-A new field named *mediabundle_weight* is ready for you to add to views, or use as you see fit.
+A new field named *search_api_mediabundle_weight* is ready for you to add to views, or use as you see fit.
 This field contains the weight assigned to Media Bundles.